-The Buccaneers will get the ball back to start the second half.
+The Buccaneers are set to receive at the start of the second half.